Salman1205/Salman1205/README.md

 <img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width="35"> &nbsp; **About Me**

-I am Muhammad Salman, a **Data Scientist** with hands-on experience in AI, machine learning, NLP, SQL, and database development.
-I excel at building robust, data-driven solutions—ranging from large-scale data processing with Hadoop and Kafka to web application deployment on AWS and Azure.
+I am Muhammad Salman, a Data Scientist with hands-on experience in AI, machine learning, NLP, SQL, and database development.
+I excel at building robust, data-driven solutions, ranging from large-scale data processing with Hadoop and Kafka to web application deployment on AWS and Azure.

 - **Education:** B.S. in Data Science at FAST Nuces
 - **Experience:** Former AI Engineer Intern at Aim Lab (Islamabad), where I led a team to develop an advanced email template generation system using Gemini API and Stable Diffusion.